ithacan/TutorBot_Practice_Kim/data/nlu.md

 - I need to see the doctor right now
 - I need to see the doctor please
 - I need to see the doctor!
+- I came here to see a doctor

 ## intent:intent_denyHaveAppointment
 - No I don't have an appointment